ajaykarwal/ajaykarwal-v8/src/pages/now.md

 ## Music Production

 In the late 90's up until around 2008, I used to DJ under the name 'Keynote' and also dabbled in producing music, mainly drum and bass.
-I have some old tunes up on my [Soundcloud](https://soundcloud.com/ajaykarwal) page which are worth a listen.

-After a break of over 10 years, I've started to get back into it and have spent the past few weeks working on several new tracks.
-I'll be putting them up on Soundcloud once I'm happy with them so watch this space!
+After a break of over 10 years, I've started to get back into it and have spent the past year working on several new tracks.
+Now producing music under the name **Soul Concept**, I've started adding new music to my [Soundcloud](https://soundcloud.com/soul-concept/tracks) page!

 ---